LaTeX: Licensing

-LaTeX is typically distributed along with plain TeX under a free software license: the LaTeX Project Public License (LPPL).
+LaTeX is typically distributed along with plain TeX under a free software licence: the LaTeX Project Public License (LPPL).
 The LPPL is not compatible with the GNU General Public License, as it requires that modified files must be clearly differentiable from their originals (usually by changing the filename); this was done to ensure that files that depend on other files will produce the expected behavior and avoid dependency hell.
-The LPPL is DFSG compliant as of version 1.3.
-As free software, LaTeX is available on most operating systems, which include UNIX (Solaris, HP-UX, AIX), BSD (FreeBSD, macOS, NetBSD, OpenBSD), Linux (Red Hat, Debian, Arch, Gentoo), Windows, DOS, RISC OS, AmigaOS and Plan 9.
+The LPPL is Debian Free Software Guidelines (DFSG) compliant as of version 1.3.
+As free software, LaTeX is available on most operating systems.

 Versions

 LaTeX2e is the current version of LaTeX, since it replaced LaTeX 2.09 in 1994.
 As of 2020, LaTeX3, which started in the early 1990s, is under a long-term development project.
 Planned features include improved syntax (separation of content from styling), hyperlink support, a new user interface, access to arbitrary fonts and a new documentation.
 Some LaTeX3 features are available in LaTeX2e using packages, and by 2020 many features have been enabled in LaTeX2e by default for a gradual transition.

-There are numerous commercial implementations of the entire TeX system.
-System vendors may add extra features like additional typefaces and telephone support.
-LyX is a free, WYSIWYM visual document processor that uses LaTeX for a back-end.
+There are many commercial implementations of the entire TeX system.
+System vendors may add extra features like added typefaces and telephone support.
+LyX is a free software, WYSIWYM visual document processor that uses LaTeX for a back-end.
 TeXmacs is a free, WYSIWYG editor with similar functionalities as LaTeX, but with a different typesetting engine.
-Other WYSIWYG editors that produce LaTeX include Scientific Word on Windows, and BaKoMa TeX on Windows, Mac and Linux.
+Other WYSIWYG editors that produce LaTeX include Scientific Word on Windows and macOS.

-A number of community-supported TeX distributions are available.
+Many community-supported TeX distributions are available.

+Adoption

+LaTeX is widely used in academia for the communication and publication of scientific documents and technical note-taking in many fields, owing partially to its support for complex mathematical notation.
+It also has a prominent role in the preparation and publication of books and articles that contain complex multilingual materials, such as Arabic and Greek.
+LaTeX uses the TeX typesetting program for formatting its output, and is itself written in the TeX macro language.